 Sergers have a mechanism that works at high speed.
 But sewing machines operate at a lower rate than sergers.
 You can say they work with one stitch per minute difference.

-Difference Between Sewing Machine And Serger Needles
+Difference Between Sewing Machine Needles and Serger Needles

 Sergers do their work on the left side of the needle, which means only one side of the hand works with Sergers.
 With a sewing machine, you can also feel that you can sew your stuff on the right side of the needles.
 It helps the fabric to rotate in any way.
 Learn about why would a sewing machine skip stitches?